 The slow pace of winter is speeding up, delightfully so.
 Little calves are being born in the pasture, lambs frolic at the neighbors and I've got babies on the brain too.
 I'm so glad I'm due in the spring.
 It just feels right: everything is budding and blooming, shaking off the winter.
 Now, like our birthing class teacher told us, I probably shouldn't be so excited.
 Spring, and our little one, are probably not quite ready to be here yet.
 But with the filbert trees budding, Dar getting home later & later (my biggest clue that spring is coming), temperatures in the 60s, & crocuses, CROCUSES, popping up, I'm having a hard time reining in my spring fever.

 The blueberry bushes are still wearing their glorious scarlet winter wear, but it seems like they've already started to put on a tinge of green.
 The Sinn family has migrated from their winter hibernation of evenings spent sipping tea around the fire to being outdoors en masse.
+And what else do you do when it's a glorious warm day but wash all the vehicles?
+(I strategically parked mine so it would make it in the line up.)

 A filbert bud.